#SOSAfricanHeritage

 Special support programme for UNESCO sites in Africa

 On September 1, 2020, an international jury of experts selected 22 projects from 19 African countries for funding.
-Until December 2020 each project will receive up to 25,000 euros from the German Commission for UNESCO.
+Until December 2020, each project received up to 25,000 euros from the German Commission for UNESCO.
+In 2021, another 12 projects in 12 different African countries were selected for funding as part of the second edition of the programme.
+From August to November, these projects received support of up to 20,000 euros each.
+One project was funded by the Canadian National Commission for UNESCO.

-Find out more about the individual projects in the project-profiles:
+Find out more about the diverse project contents, their implementation and impact in the project profiles.

 The International Relief Fund